 Hi!
 My name is Junhyoung Chung.

-I am currently pursuing a master's degree in Statistics at Seoul National University under the supervision of Professor Gunwoong Park.
-Previously, I obtained my bachelor's degree in Statistics and Economics from the same university.
+I am currently a research intern at Krafton AI.
+I obtained my M.S. degree in Statistics from Seoul National University, advised by Professor Gunwoong Park.
+Previously, I obtained my B.S. degree in Statistics and Economics from the same university.

 My academic goal is to develop principled statistical methods that distill essential structures from imperfect and complex data.
 I aim to bridge the gap between theoretical rigor and practical applicability with the following objectives: